Get started with MUApply here

 Online education established a new frontier for developing skills to advance one’s career.
 Yet, not all methods and lessons are identical.
 Users may end up engaged and stimulated—or find a course frustrating and tedious.
 Schools, health care organizations, government and workplace training programs have all started to harness the power of online and distance learning in some fashion, with instructors serving as guides and moderators.

 If you have a bachelor’s degree and are involved in professional training and development to some extent, broaden your knowledge and adapt to increasing demand for eLearning specialists with the University of Missouri’s online educator graduate certificate.
 Our nationally recognized, fully online certificate program is one of four in the U.S. endorsed by the Association for Educational Communication and Technologies (AECT).
 This distinction ensures that, after a rigorous application and evaluation process, our certificate program prepares you to successfully lead students in all types of eLearning environments.

 The foundation for the online educator graduate certificate rests on the long-time approach and beliefs of the School of Information Science and Learning Technologies (SISLT).
-A member of the iSchools consortium, SISLT strives to expand and elevate the possibilities of online learning and instruction.
+A member of iSchools, SISLT strives to expand and elevate the possibilities of online learning and instruction.
 Reflecting its mission, the school began offering online learning technologies and design degrees in 2003 and, for current students, pioneers research- and evidence-based principles through this 12–credit hour program led by the co-authors of Meaningful Online Learning.

 Official nameGraduate certificate in online educator

 Academic homeCollege of Education & Human Development | School of Information Science and Learning Technologies